ropensci/MODIStsp/README.md

 library(gWidgetsRGtk2)
 ```

-Upon loading the package, an error window will probably appear. **Donât worry!** This is just signaling that *libatk-1.0-0.dll* is missing from your system.
-This is due to the fact that library âGTK+â is not yet installed on your system and needs to be installed.
-To do so, press âOKâ.
-A new window dialog window will appear, asking if you want to install âGTK+â.
-Select âInstall GTK+â and then âOKâ.
+Upon loading the package, an error window will probably appear. **Don't worry!** This is just signaling that *libatk-1.0-0.dll* is missing from your system.
+This is due to the fact that library "GTK+ is not yet installed on your system and needs to be installed.
+To do so, press "OK".
+A new window dialog window will appear, asking if you want to install "GTK+".
+Select "Install GTK" and then "OK"â.
 Windows will download and install the GTK+ library.
 When it finishes, the RSession will be restarted and you should be ready to go!<sup name="a1">[1](#f1)</sup>

 1. Install MODIStsp package from GitHub.
 (You'll need to have the "devtools" package installed and loaded)